Practices at Inspira Physical Therapy

 Our mental state is a major contributor to health and well-being.
 It can be the source of muscle tension, disrupted breath, and postural dysfunction.
 By bringing mindfulness to our treatment sessions we can improve our ability to heal and fully recover.
 This incorporates the use of breath, relaxation techniques, and body awareness.

 5. Why are 1:1 guided Physical Therapy treatment sessions the most effective for rehabilitation?

 The Physical Therapist creates a plan of care for a patient that is followed from evaluation to discharge.
 1:1 sessions allow for adaptations and corrections to be made on an ongoing basis to improve optimal recovery.
 It also allows the Physical Therapist to use whichever tools they feel are appropriate for that patient’s session without time constraints or the use of supportive staff.

 6. Any other last words/recommendations about the benefits of comprehensive care?

-Physical Therapy is an intimate form of medicine administered through hands-on treatment that fosters strong personal connections between practitioner and patients.
+Physical Therapy is an intimate form of medicine administered through hands-on treatment that fosters strong personal connections between practitioners and patients.
 Treatment plans are individualized for each patient’s story.
-Choosing a practitioner who is mindful of the interaction of physical systems, emotional well being, lifestyle, and previous health is imperative to obtaining a full and sustained recovery.
+Choosing a practitioner who is mindful of the interaction of physical systems, emotional well-being, lifestyle, and previous health is imperative to obtaining a full and sustained recovery.